 2018 will forever remain memorable due to the great crypto bull market.
 It went on to surpass the Dutch Tulip Mania of the 1630s.
 I was clueless about cryptos, preferring to trade stock indices or Gold CFDs.

 At the time, Bitcoin was trading at $6k and growing.
-I was impressed by the move but told my buddies it would probably hit the psychological barrier of $10K and then collapse.
+I told my buddies it would probably hit the psychological barrier of $10K and then collapse.

 I waited – Bitcoin shot straight through $10K – making me look idiotic – and didn't stop till it hit $20K.